Frank Kush: College coaching career

 During his lengthy career in the desert, Kush compiled a record of 176–54–1, with only one losing season.
-In his first eleven years, he captured two conference titles and finished runnerup five times.
+In his first eleven years, he captured two conference titles and finished runner-up five times.
 That success led to him accepting the head coaching job at the University of Pittsburgh on January 4, 1969.
 However, just five days later, Kush had a change of heart and returned to Arizona State.

 Kush's return would begin a memorable era in Sun Devil football history.
 The Sun Devils won five consecutive Western Athletic Conference championships from 1969 to 1973, going 50–6 in conference play during this time.
 During this time, Arizona State won the 1970 Peach Bowl and the first three editions of the Fiesta Bowl.
 In 1974, the team dropped to 7–5, but bounced back with authority the following year when they went 12–0, capping the year with a thrilling 17–14 win over the Nebraska Cornhuskers in the Fiesta Bowl, a game in which Kush's son, Danny, kicked three field goals, including the game winner.

-The Sun Devils finished second in both major polls, their highest ranking in a final poll.
+During this era ASU was voted as national champions twice.
+ASU was ranked #1 in 1970 by the Poling System (1935–1984).
+In 1975, ASU was ranked 2nd place in both the AP and Coaches rankings.
+However, Sporting News Ranked ASU as the #1 team in College Football for the 1975 season.The National Championship Foundation also recognized ASU as the #1 ranked team in the nation the same year.
+Neither title is claimed by Arizona State.

 A down year in 1976 saw the team fall to 4–7, but another comeback resulted the next year with a 9–3 mark.
 In that year's Fiesta Bowl, the Sun Devils lost a bowl game for the only time under Kush's leadership, with a 42–30 defeat to Penn State.

 The Sun Devils moved to the Pacific-10 Conference for 1978.
 Kush's team didn't miss a beat, once again finishing 9–3 and defeating Rutgers in the Garden State Bowl.
 That win would be one of the final highlights of Kush's tenure as controversy and scandal the next year toppled him from his head coaching position.